-Application Modernization Strategy: The Key Factors
+Application Modernization Strategy: The Complete Guide

-What is the Application Modernization Strategy?
+What is Application Modernization Strategy?

 Legacy application modernization is a software approach to modernizing applications and the underlying infrastructure.
-Thanks to it, businesses gain the required flexibility and agility to realign business solutions to meet changing user requirements quickly.
-Simply put, it is about updating the software stack using modern languages, frameworks, infrastructure platforms, and cloud native application environments.
+Thanks to it, businesses gain the flexibility and agility needed to quickly realign business solutions to meet changing user requirements.

-A legacy application modernization strategy involves implementing modern software development approaches such as DevOps, CI/CD, SRE, etc. Breaking and moving monolithic software into a microservices architecture or a serverless architecture and migrating legacy workloads to highly popular Kubernetes-based modern cloud platforms, too.
-It is important to note that the legacy software is not always replaced here but improved and enhanced.
+Breaking and moving monolithic software into a microservices architecture or a serverless architecture and migrating legacy workloads to highly popular Kubernetes-based modern cloud platforms, too.
+It is important to note that the legacy software is not always replaced here but is instead improved and enhanced.

 Start your digital application modernization strategy with clickit